osamahassanein/MusalaSoftTask/README.md

 This will get a copy of the project installed locally.
 To install all of its dependencies and start each app, follow the instructions below.

-To run the server, cd into the `server` folder and run:
+To run the server, cd into the `MusalaSoftTask` folder and run:

 ```bash
 mvnw spring-boot:run